Can I Walk My Dog with Kennel Cough

 While it's important to prioritize your dog's exercise needs, walking a dog with kennel cough requires careful consideration and precautions.
 The contagious nature of kennel cough means that minimizing contact with other dogs is crucial to prevent further spread.
 Always consult with your veterinarian for personalized advice on managing your dog's exercise routine during their recovery period.
 Prioritizing rest, isolation, and symptom management will aid in their swift recovery and reduce the risk of transmission to other dogs in your community.

-Comment
+Leave A Comment